Boris Johnson: 2019 Conservative Party leadership election

 On 12 June 2019, Johnson launched his campaign for the Conservative Party leadership election, saying, "we must leave the EU on 31 October."
 On the campaign trail, Johnson warned of "catastrophic consequences for voter trust in politics" if the government pushed the EU for further delays.
 He advocated removing the backstop from any Brexit deal.
-On 25 and 26 August, he announced plans to retain £7 or £9 billion of the £39 billion divorce payment the UK is due to transfer to the EU upon withdrawal.
+On 25 and 26 August, he announced plans to retain £7 or £9 billion of the £39 billion divorce payment the UK was due to transfer to the EU upon withdrawal.
 Johnson initially pledged to cut income tax for earners of more than £50,000 but backed away from this plan in June 2019 after coming under criticism in a televised BBC debate.

 Johnson was elected leader with 92,153 votes (66%) to Hunt's 46,656 (34%).